First of all, This function can have many names depending on the year, make and model of your vehicle.

 After scanning your vehicle, it should be fairly easy to pinpoint exactly where the issue is coming from.

-Above all, many of the causes of a reduced engine power warning light are issues that will need to be addressed immediately.
+Many of the causes of reduced engine power are issues that will need to be addressed immediately.
 However, this shouldn’t be a cause for panic.
 Consequently, most of these issues can be repaired with a little research and some basic know-how.

 Taking your vehicle to a mechanic will cost a little more than making the repair yourself.
 But, the benefit of their advanced scan tools will save you time and prevent any mistakes you might make.